 Apples, mandarin oranges, gingerbread, and lingonberry jam are also typical Christmas treats.

-Do you have any other questions about Estonian food and cuisine?
+Do you have more questions about Estonian food and cuisine?
 Leave a comment below!